-As a participant in the Academic Year Bridge program you will enroll in one course each quarter at the University of Chicago.
-Which course you take will be determined in close consultation with the Director of College Bridge.
-Tuition, fees and textbooks are paid for by the University of Chicago Office of Civic Engagement, and the program is managed by experienced academic advisors from the Graham School.
+As a participant in the Academic Year Bridge program, you will enroll in one course each quarter at the University of Chicago.
+Which course you take will be determined in close consultation with the College Bridge Advising Team.
+Tuition, fees and textbooks are paid for by the University of Chicago’s Office of Civic Engagement, and the program is managed by experienced academic advisors from the Graham School.

 Rising Juniors and Seniors in CPS high schools are eligible to apply for Academic Year Bridge.
-Students are chosen based on a combination of factors, including unweighted GPA (for requirement see application), coursework preparation at high school and writing abilities.
+Students are chosen based on a combination of factors, including unweighted GPA (minimum 3.6 unweighted), coursework preparation at high school and writing abilities.
 You must also have a 95% attendance rate in high school.
-An interview is required for final selection and a parent/guardian must be present at that time.
+An interview is required for final selection.

-In order to participate in College Bridge you must obtain permission from your high school.
+In order to participate in College Bridge you must obtain permission from your high school counselor or principal.
 Generally, for each course taken at the University of Chicago, you will be excused from two courses at your high school.
-After you have obtained permission, the College Bridge Advising Team will work with your high school counselor to make sure this is possible and doesn’t interfere with your high school requirements.
+After you have obtained permission, the College Bridge Advising Team will work with your high school counselor to confirm that your participation is possible and doesn’t interfere with your high school academic or co-curricular requirements.